Tesena-smart-testing/playwright-js-template-project/docs/spec.md

 Tests that dataLayer array object is present in the browser.window context and is not empty

+## ServicesPageTests

+Test suite for Service page.
+Parametrized for all supported browsers.

+### before

+before hook - opens Services page.
+This hook runs only once.

+### after

+after hook - closes browser.
+This hook runs only once.

+### afterEach

+afterEach hook - saves screenshot, if test fail

+### PageTitleIsCorrect

+Tests that Page title is correct.

+### CTAButtonsVisible

+Tests that CTA buttons are visible.

 ## HomepageTests

 Test suite for Homepage.